Steve Vai: Video games

 "Juice", from Alien Love Secrets, was featured on the 1996 video game Formula One for the PlayStation.
 Vai's guitar work also appeared in the 2002 video game Grand Theft Auto: Vice City.
 David Lee Roth's "Yankee Rose" was featured on Vice Citys soundtrack, as well as "God Blessed Video" by Alcatrazz, as part of the Lazlow-led, 1980s rock/metal radio station "V-Rock."

-In 2004, Vai was featured on the soundtrack to the Xbox video game Halo 2, performing a heavy rock guitar rendition of the "Halo theme", known as "Halo Theme (MJOLNIR Mix)".
+In 2004, Vai was featured on the original soundtrack to the Xbox video game Halo 2, performing a heavy rock guitar rendition of the "Halo theme" known as "Halo Theme (MJOLNIR Mix)", which notably included a signature dive bomb opening.
 He also performed on the track "Never Surrender".
-He later featured in the second volume of the soundtrack, where he performed on the track "Reclaimer".
-Vai returned to re-record his Halo work for the Halo 2 Anniversary Original Soundtrack, which was released in 2014 and included as part of the anniversary edition of Halo 2.
-In an interview shot during the development of Halo 2 Anniversary, Vai reveals that his part in the "MJOLNIR Mix" was a last-minute inclusion in the song.
+He later featured in the second volume of the soundtrack, where he performed a heavy rock guitar solo on the track "Reclaimer".
+10 years later, Vai returned to re-record his Halo 2 work for the Halo 2 Anniversary Original Soundtrack, namely the remakes "Halo Theme (Gungir Mix)" and "Genesong", which was released in 2014 and were included as part of the anniversary edition of Halo 2.
+In an interview shot during the development of Halo 2 Anniversary, Vai revealed that his part in the original soundtrack was a last-minute inclusion and was because of a chance invitation by producer Nile Rodgers, when they were coincidentally both in Seattle.

 In 2008, Vai's song "For the Love of God" and "Halo Theme (MJOLNIR Mix)" were featured as downloadable tracks for the game Guitar Hero 3.
 A live version of "For the Love of God" was also available on the Rock Band Network service, as well as the song "Get the Hell Out of Here" from his 2002 compilation album The Elusive Light and Sound Vol. 1 on March 4, 2010.
 "The Attitude Song" and a live version of "The Crying Machine" were both also added to the Rock Band Network.
 A re-recording of "Speeding" is featured in the 2010 video game Guitar Hero: Warriors of Rock for Xbox 360, Wii and PlayStation 3.